Briansim74/Market-Making-Trading-System/research_findings.md

 Live Since:         2026-09-03
 Market:        	    PEPEUSDT
 Venue:	            Binance Spot
 Initial Cash:	      $100
 Base Size:          $1.1
 Maximum Inventory:  $2.5
 Net P&L:            -$0.04245
 Fees Paid:          $0.04065
-P&L per fill:       -42449899.40 PEPE
+P&L per fill:       -$0.00283
-Fees per fill:      40653199.40 PEPE
+Fees per fill:      $0.00271
 Notional Traded:    $40.65
-Reported Sharpe:    -0.0209
+Reported Sharpe:    -0.0209*
 ```
+*Calculated from the current live observation series; the sample is insufficient for meaningful inference about long-run risk-adjusted performance.

 #### P&L Curve
 <img width="700" height="800" alt="pnl" src="https://github.com/Briansim74/Market-Making-Trading-System/blob/main/pnl_graph.png"/>

 The live sample is too small to estimate persistent profitability.

 The negative P&L should therefore not be interpreted as evidence that the complete strategy has negative expected return.
 At the same time, it should not be ignored.

-The current result provides evidence that the baseline execution configuration has not yet demonstrated that it can reliably convert displayed spread into realized economic value.
+The current result does not yet demonstrate that the baseline execution configuration can reliably convert displayed spread into realized economic value.
+Its primary value is as an execution-validation observation rather than a profitability estimate.

 The most useful output from this run is therefore the execution dataset.

 ## 6. Empirical Findings
 ### 6.1.
-H1 - Market Discovery
+H1 - Market Discovery showed that displayed spread alone is insufficient to identify attractive market-making opportunities
 The market-discovery layer evaluates whether a market provides sufficient conditions for systematic liquidity provision.

 The core objective is: